 With the new ruling affecting images and Twitter retweets, we thought it would be helpful to update and re-publish this post about plagiarism, first published in 2016.

-In a world of content marketing, when 2 million new blog posts are being published every day, will someone really notice if a few lines, or paragraphs, or articles are the same as others?
+In a world of content marketing, when over 2 million new blog posts are being published every day, will someone really notice if a few lines, or paragraphs, or articles are the same as others?

 Even with online tools (see below) being used to catch plagiarism, which makes it easier than ever to spot a fake, plagiarism is still rampant.
 Continue reading to learn what plagiarism is, how it can negatively affect your business, and how to prevent it.

 We all know—or should know—that plagiarism is bad.
 And in this age, it's pretty easy to prevent outright violation of copyright: you can easily link to sources with in-line hyperlinks, Google and other software can easily show you where phrases or whole paragraphs appear throughout the web, and Internet trolls are just waiting for someone to make a mistake they can call out.

 But a recent ruling could change all that.
 Wired reports that a judge recently ruled that those who embed tweets that contain images could be in violation of copyright.
 It seems like a minor infraction and something where some could claim plausible deniability.
 But if this ruling holds up—the current ruling can be appealed—it could change how media and other content creators across the Internet use not only tweets but potentially other forms of information and could have ramifications in terms of monetary fines for violating copyright.